ail3ngrimaldi/python-llm-service/README.md

 This service utilizes the following frameworks:

-- Langchain: https://www.langchain.com/ for interacting with the LLM.
+- [Langchain](https://www.langchain.com/) for interacting with the LLM.
-- Flask: https://flask.palletsprojects.com/en/3.0.x/ for providing the web service capabilities.
+- [Flask](https://flask.palletsprojects.com/en/3.0.x/): for providing the web service capabilities.

 See the [Matrix LLM-Bot](https://github.com/ail3ngrimaldi/matrix-llm-bot) for more information on the overall project.